siva-bathula/oauth-server/README.md

 are allotted to the user.
 The user has to authorize his request using http://localhost:32223/authorize which will tell whether a request is valid or not, and whether the user has access to a resource.
+The refresh token is sent in a cookie which will handle the XSS attack problem, however CSRF is still possible.
 For further securing the refresh token from CSRF attacks, an additional CSRF token can be added when using within a web application scenario, which can then be added to the headers.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file